-Driving in fog can be particularly risky for drivers, due to the serious negative impact on visibility.
-During periods of dense fog, the best way to stay safe is to avoid driving completely unless absolutely necessary.
-If you need to drive in foggy conditions, there are certain things you can do to potentially prevent any nasty accidents.
+Driving in fog is risky.
+The impact on visibility is massive so during periods of dense fog, the best way to stay safe is to avoid driving completely.
+If you absolutely need to drive in foggy conditions, there are a few things you can do to try prevent accidents.

 Top tips for driving in fog

 Working brake lights are vital during foggy weather, as they warn other drivers when you’re slowing down.
 Rule 235 of The Highway Code also suggests that you should:

 - Keep a safe distance behind the vehicle in front.

 - Drive slow enough to stop safely, well within the distance that you can clearly see.
 This is particularly important on motorways and dual carriageways.

 - Avoid accelerating in order to get away from a vehicle that’s too close behind you.

 - Turn off your music and maybe wind down your windows too so you can hear oncoming hazards.